| I. International |

 - The Copernicus Emergency Management Service (EMS) was activated on 22 March for many coastal towns, including Lima the capital and Iquitos (Amazon area).
 As of 25 March, 18 maps have been produced and shared with national and international stakeholders.

 - Over the next 48 hours, moderate to locally heavy rain may still affect several areas of the country, especially the northern, central and western coastal areas.

 II.
 Europe |

-- Strong winds in central and northern Germany; northern Poland - Orange Alert.
+- Strong winds in south-western Germany - Orange Alert.

-- Snow/Ice in southern Poland - Orange Alert.
+- Snow/Ice in north-eastern Spain - Orange Alert.

-- Risk of avalanches in south-western, central and northern Norway - Orange Alert.
+- Avalanche risk in northern and western Norway - Orange Alert.